 Sea level measurements from Tromsø, Vardø and Barentsburg all have the same properties, and high correlation between the annual mean change in sea level at these stations implies that long-term variability in these regions is shaped under the influence of the same driving forces.

-All three time series show negative trends throughout the period, while in Tromsø is slightly positive.
-Barentsburg has the maximum negative trend in annual sea level variability in 1949–2016 (-2.75 mm/yr).
+The two time series (Barentsburg and Vardø) show negative trends throughout the period, while in Tromsø is slightly positive.
+Barentsburg has the maximum negative trend in annual sea level variability in 1949–2018 (-2.7 mm/yr).
 This trend is negative for all months, and maximum values for the trend are in June and October.
 The winter months contribute least to the trend.
-The trends in Tromsø and Vardø are nearly identical and not equally substantial.
-Tromsø has a very insignificant negative trend of -0.02 mm/yr and Vardø* a negative trend of -0.26 mm/yr throughout the measurement periods.
+Tromsø has a very insignificant positive trend of 0.1 mm/yr and Vardø has a negative trend of -0.26 mm/yr throughout the measurement periods.

 Tromsø and Vardø show a different variability in the period prior to than after 1985.
-Before 1985, there is a stable, significant negative trend (-1.91 mm/yr for Tromsø and -2.35 mm/yr for Vardø).
+Before 1985, there is a stable, significant negative trend (-1.9 mm/yr for Tromsø and -2.35 mm/yr for Vardø).
 The maximum negative values in the trend in this period were achieved in October and December for Tromsø, and in January and September for Vardø.
-The linear trend in the interannual variation for the period after 1985 is weakly negative in Tromsø (-0.18 mm/yr) and positive (0.65 mm/yr) in Vardø.
-In Tromsø, the trends for winter months (except January for Vardø) are positive while in summer months are slightly negative, but there are particularly high negative values in June and July (Tromsø), and in September and October (Vardø).
+The linear trend in the inter-annual variation for the period after 1985 is positive both in Tromsø (0.36 mm/yr) and in Vardø (0.95 mm/yr).
+In Tromsø and Vardø, the trends for winter months (except January for Vardø) are positive while in summer months are slightly negative, but there are particularly high negative values in June and July (Tromsø), and in September and October (Vardø).